Staging a Home for Sale

 - Make sure to have all the rooms set up.
 If you have an office or loft you have been using to store things, get rid of the clutter and set up as a simple office or bedroom space.

 - In the bathrooms remove all the towels except fresh hand towels and all toothbrushes and toiletries from both the sinks and the shower.
 Make it sparkling clean.
-Use fresh flowers and a decorative soap dispenser on the counter instead.
+Use fresh flowers and decorative soap on the counter instead.

 - Paint, paint paint!
 It’s one of the most inexpensive things you can do with the highest impact.
 Choose high appeal colors.